 - There are no fees charged for electronic checks.

 - All credit and debit card payments must be made online.
-The Business Office will no longer accept credit or debit card payments in person or by telephone.
+The Financial Services will no longer accept credit or debit card payments in person or by telephone.

 FREQUENTLY ASKED QUESTIONS